euank/include-repo/README.md

 The following assumptions must be true for this crate to work correctly:

 * You use `git` for version control and have a modern version of `git` on your path
+* You want to provide your source code as a tarball (optionally gzipped), not a zip or something
 * You want your code embedded as a giant const in your binary (not e.g. a static file on disk)
 * You're okay transitively depending on [proc-macro-hack](https://github.com/dtolnay/proc-macro-hack)